Is Inventories a Current Asset?

 - Companies invest a lot to maintain a good inventory management system.
 They ensure that they have sufficient inventory in the stores so as not to disrupt their business and also that it is used such that it does not cost them storage or wastage.

-- Inventory is an important asset of the Company, as it is used to manufacture the goods.
+- Inventory is used to manufacture the goods.
 The raw materials inventory used in the production also represents inventory without which the Company cannot produce its goods.

 - The current assets on the Balance sheet of the Company record the amount of such inventory available with the Company.
 These also include any finished goods available with the Company which is not yet sold.